Baldurans/ByteArrayJs/README.md

 When:
 * Storing data in simple formats (like json) takes too much disc/network etc space.

-## Weakness?
-What ever you write you later need to read in same order or results will be corrupted.
-It would be recommended to add versioning to it, so you can read older and newer versions.
-Start thinking about binary structure only when you really need it and your overall structure is set (you can easily store it as json for example).

 ## Example
 ```
 const writer = new BinaryArrayWriter();